Tottenham maintain Harry Kane is not for sale amid Manchester City interest

 Tottenham maintain they have no plans to sell Harry Kane this summer.

-The England captain is keen to leave Spurs in order to win trophies and Premier League champions Manchester City have been interested in signing him, with reports suggesting a £160million move is close.
+The England captain is keen to leave Spurs in order to win trophies and Premier League champions Manchester City have been interested in signing him.

+There have been reports suggesting a £160million move is close but that would seem premature with City sources indicating the club would never pay that figure.

+Tottenham have also always said they have no intention of letting their star player go and the PA news agency understands that stance has not changed.

 However, Tottenham have always said they had no intention of letting their star player go and the PA news agency understands that stance has not changed.